-On sigr On signing the Outline/ Full Business Case the applicant agrees to the following: 1.
-The Sheffield City Region (SCR) Mayoral Combined Authority (MCA) is a public body and is therefore subject to information/transparency laws and the Local Government Transparency Code 2015.
+On signing the Outline/ Full Business Case the applicant agrees to the following:

+1. The Sheffield City Region (SCR) Mayoral Combined Authority (MCA) is a public body and is therefore subject to information/transparency laws and the Local Government Transparency Code 2015.
 This OBC/FBC will be shared with the appropriate SCR Boards including the MCA and Local Enterprise Partnership (LEP).
 In line with legislation, papers to the MCA and LEP meetings are published in advance and made publicly available.
 These papers will detail the applicant and summarise the OBC/FBC in sufficient detail to allow the members to take an informed decision.
 At this point, under Local Government access to information provisions, the OBC/FBC may have to be made available for inspection to any member of the public who requests it.

 For this purpose, you may wish to also send a redacted copy stating any exemption or exception applied under FOI or Environmental Information Regulations.
-We will consider any requested redaction. this FBC.
+We will consider any requested redaction.

+Any comments received after publication of the SBC on your website should be reflected in this FBC.
 SCR will require evidence of this through the assurance process.

-2. .
-TCF support is not agreed unless and until a Grant Funding Agreement has been executed by both parties and that acceptance of this Full Business Case by the SCR does not in any way signify that funding approval is guaranteed.
-3. .
+- 2. TCF support is not agreed unless and until a Grant Funding Agreement has been executed by both parties and that acceptance of this Full Business Case by the SCR does not in any way signify that funding approval is guaranteed. - 3.
 To the best of your knowledge, all the information that has been provided in this proposal is true and correct.
-You acknowledge that the information provided will inform any future contract, should a decision be made to support the scheme.
-4. .
+You acknowledge that the information provided will inform any future contract, should a decision be made to support the scheme. - 4.
 You will comply with due diligence requirements appropriate to this scheme.
-This will be conducted by the SCR Executive Team and further details will be provided if the scheme is approved. n responsible for the applica sation) tion (Chief Executive or relevant Executive Director in your Name: Paul Woodcock Role: Strategic Direction, Regeneration & Environment Date: 9 th June '21 Counter signatory - Director of Finance
+This will be conducted by the SCR Executive Team and further details will be provided if the scheme is approved.

+Person responsible for the application (Chief Executive or relevant Executive Director in your organisation) Name: Paul Woodcock Role: Strategic Direction, Regeneration & Environment Date: 9th June '21

+Counter signatory - Director of Finance